josekun13/Becker-test-version/README.md

 *3d models and planes are in the ![models folder](/models)*

 ## Electronics
-Electronic system is composed by three main parts
+Electronic system is composed by three main parts:
 * Power Source
 * Control Unit
 * Power Stage